TheLucasMoore/thelucasmoore.github.io/_posts/2016-05-01-Rails-Project-Time.markdown

 end
 {%endhighlight%}

-It is called by simply adding <code>authorize @comment</code> into the comments_controller.rb.
+It is called by simply adding <code>authorize @comment</code> into *comments_controller.rb*.
 I also added a custom rescue for Pundit errors in the ApplicationController.

 {%highlight ruby %}
 class ApplicationController < ActionController::Base